jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-09b.md

 its origin and foundation to historical episodes that were really great, but to which our own despicable epoch did not bear the slightest similarity.

 The same reply may be given when there is question of putting somebody 'on the spot' who has acted as a traitor to his country.
 It would be ridiculous and illogical to shoot a poor wretch (Note 21) who had betrayed the position of a howitzer to the enemy while the highest positions of the government are occupied by a rabble who bartered away a whole empire, who have on their consciences the deaths of two million men who were sacrificed in vain, fellows who were responsible for the millions maimed in the war and who make a thriving business out of the republican regime without allowing their souls to be disturbed in any way.
 It would be absurd to do away with small traitors in a State whose government has absolved the great traitors from all punishment.
 For it might easily happen that one day an honest idealist, who, out of love for his country, had removed from circulation some miserable informer that had given information about secret stores of arms might now be called to answer for his act before the chief traitors of the country.
 And there is still an important question: Shall some small traitorous creature be suppressed by another small traitor, or by an idealist?
 In the former case the result would be doubtful and the deed would almost surely be revealed later on.
 In the second case a petty rascal is put out of the way and the life of an idealist who may be irreplaceable is in jeopardy.

-For myself, I believe that small thieves should not be hanged while big thieves are allowed to go free.
-One day a national tribunal will have to judge and sentence some tens of thousands of organizers who were responsible for the criminal November betrayal and all the consequences that followed on it.
+Small thieves should not be hanged while big thieves are allowed to go free.

+One day, a national tribunal will have to judge and sentence tens of thousands of organizers who were responsible for the criminal November betrayal and all the consequences that followed on it.

 Such an example will teach the necessary lesson, once and for ever, to those paltry traitors who revealed to the enemy the places where arms were hidden.

 On the grounds of these considerations I steadfastly forbade all participation in secret societies, and I took care that the Storm Detachment should not assume such a